Olatundebori/forest-ai-dashboard/README.md

-Predicting Tree Species Diversity and Carbon Sequestration Using AI This project aims to develop AI-driven models for predicting carbon sequestration and to compute tree species diversity directly from species composition data using forest inventory data from Nigerian forests.
+ This project develops AI models to predict carbon sequestration and to compute tree species diversity directly from forest inventory data collected in Nigerian forests.
+It also includes a model-based ordination of species composition using GLLVM (in R) to reveal hidden ecological gradients.